Food & Food Services

 At school by

-- Doing year nine work experience with an employer in regional Eat, Stay and Tour Careers.
+- Doing a year 10 work experience with an employer in regional Eat, Stay and Tour Careers.

 At the Gordon TAFE or other registered training organisation by